from-nibly/cpplist/README.md

   removeAt removes the item at the index given

 TODO:
-I am going to write some C+ linq like functions because I love linq.
+I am going to write some C# linq like functions because I love linq.

 first()
 last()